bleaktwig/yuadrem-wiki/docs/index.md

 * Missing links.
 * Clean up ref directory.
 * Finish this first index page.
 It's the first thing player see in the wiki!
+* Comment out the kin lore from the WAC document---for now, keep it only in the wiki.
+If i ever feel like it's sufficiently finalized, i can move on and set in on the book.
 * Move images to subdirectories where they make more sense.
 * Write a page on apomantics (in a new "sorcery" folder).
 ------------------------------------------------------------------------------>